smartlyio/setup-git-action/README.md

 # setup-gem-publish-action

 Action to setup gem and git for gem push.
-It appends authentication tokens to local $HOME/.gem/credentials file and configures git access so it can commit and push to branches.
+It configures git access so it can commit and push to branches.
 Git with SSH authentication is used so that it is possible to push to protected branches.

 ## Inputs